mahefa/ekconf/README.md

 Requirements
 ------------

 Operating System : Linux 32 bits.
-A version a Linux 64 bits is not yet available.
+A version for a Linux 64 bits is not yet available.

-Eclipse version : Ekconf was tested with an Eclipse 3.6.
+Eclipse version : Ekconf was tested with an Eclipse 3.6 and Eclipse 3.7.

 Installation